 The grieving process can sometimes be delayed due to the overwhelming number of decisions necessary in the days following the death of a family member.
 Often, the full impact of your loss is not realized until your family and friends have gone home and you are left alone.

 In New Castle County, we have several excellent support groups to help you no matter what the circumstances of your loss.
-(Click here for a list).
 Many people prefer the anonymity of the Internet for their questions and chats.
-There are many excellent websites to assist you.
+There are many excellent websites and local groups to assist you.
 (Click here to view).

-In December, 2002, Regina Giannone-Tyler joined the Mealey Funeral Homes in 2003 as the Bereavement Counselor and Community Liaison.
-She earned her graduate degree in Psychology and Theology from Neumann College in 1990 and has been helping families cope with loss and grief issues.
-Regina is a fulltime employee in admissions at Wilmington University where she has been teaching courses in Psychology since 1999.
-She is completing her doctorate degree in higher education at Wilmington University.
+Dr. Regina Giannone-Tyler Ed.D., joined the Mealey Funeral Homes team in 2002 as the Bereavement Counselor and Community Liaison.
+She earned her graduate degree in Psychology and Theology from Neumann College in 1990 and completed her doctorate degree in higher education at Wilmington University.
+Regina has over 27 years of experience in aftercare and bereavement services and specializes in helping families cope with loss and grief.
+In addition to working at Mealey Funeral Homes, Regina has experience supervising local hospices’ bereavement departments and is a full-time employee in admissions at Wilmington University, where she has been teaching courses in Psychology since 1999.
 Regina can often be found doing public speaking, in-service training, and supplying educational material for professional, educational and volunteer groups.
 Mother of two adult daughters, Regina resides in Wilmington with her husband, George and enjoys her three beloved grandchildren.

 Helping Children Cope with Grief